Canine ehrlichiosis has been detected in Queensland, Western Australia, Northern Territory and South Australia.

 Veterinarians can provide advice on tick prevention and control programs, effective products and tick removal.

-In addition to removal of ticks and applying an appropriate tick control program, E. canis infection in dogs may be treated by antibiotics.
+In addition to removal of ticks and applying an appropriate tick control program, E. canis infection in dogs may be treated by a veterinarian with antibiotics.
 In some cases, supportive therapy and hospitalisation may be necessary.
 Early treatment provides the best chance of recovery.

 - Ehrlichia canis information for veterinarians